-Would you like to know how to smoke beef ribs?
-Beef back ribs are a whole different animal compared to pork ribs...in more ways than one.
+Would you like to know how to smoke beef back ribs?
+These are a whole different animal compared to pork ribs...in more ways than one.

-A complete rack of beef ribs should include seven bones.
+A complete rack should include seven bones, though they're often found to have from six to eight bones per rack.
 They are cut from the upper part of the steer's rib cage, which is right next to the tenderloin.
 That's part of the reason these beauties can be such a flavorful, tender treat.

-When you're at the meat counter, don't just grab a couple of racks because they’re cheap.
-You need to be selective.
+When you're at the meat cooler, don't just grab the first slabs of ribs you see.
+Be selective.
 At the large chain stores, the beef back ribs have invariably been robbed of a lot of the meat.
 You'll see that meat has been cut and scraped from between the rib bones, and some slabs will be worse than others.

 Go for the meatiest slabs you can find.
 Ring the bell and talk to the butcher.
 He may be able to set you up with something better than you see in the case.
 You might have better luck at the local butcher shop.
 Tell your friend (the butcher…if he's not your friend, make it so) that you are smoking beef ribs and you want good meaty slabs.

 What's next?
-The back ribs will need a bit of prep work before they get to smokin'.
+The back ribs will need a bit of prep work before they start smoking.
 Beef ribs have a tough membrane covering the bony side that needs to be removed.
-(Your friend will do this for you if you ask!)
 The membrane, or fell, is a rubbery mouthful if left on the ribs…not very appetizing.
 In addition, the fell is a barrier that prevents spice and smoke flavor from reaching the meat.

 To remove the fell, slip a butter knife or a screwdriver under the membrane and pry up a flap.
 Using a paper towel, grip the loosened flap of membrane and peel it off.